What Happens During Alcohol Withdrawal

 The Long Term

 The danger of alcohol is that it is legal and widely accepted.
-That being said, for people who are looking to truly stop drinking, once and for all, will often require a longer stay at an inpatient substance abuse center.
+That being said, people who are looking to truly stop drinking, once and for all, will often require a longer stay at an inpatient substance abuse center.
 This will allow them to not only be separated from alcohol and other substances for an extended period of time, but they can work with therapists and other alcoholics and drug addicts, to delve into the reasons behind their drinking.

 Many people struggle with co-occurring disorders for years and have no idea.
-Most people who suffer from an addiction have, at some point in their lives, experienced trauma.
+Most people who suffer from addiction have, at some point in their lives, experienced trauma.

-Freedom From Addiction
+Freedom From Alcohol: Found Here!

 If you or a loved one is suffering from alcoholism or addiction, understand that you are not alone in your struggles!
-If you are ready to change your life and finally be free of your addiction, then FindAddictionRehabs.com can help.
-We can give you the jump start you need in order to experience the recovery you have always wanted.
+If you are ready to change your life and finally be free of your addiction, then Find Addiction Rehabs can help.
+We can give you the jump-start you need in order to experience the recovery you have always wanted.